gumaerc-testorg/18.04-spring-2018/content/pages/syllabus.md

 There are a small number of far-reaching theorems that we’ll explore in the first part of the class.
 Along the way, we’ll touch on some mathematical and engineering applications of these theorems.
 The last third of the class will be devoted to a deeper look at applications.

 The main theorems are Cauchy’s Theorem, Cauchy’s integral formula, and the existence of Taylor and Laurent series.
-Among the applications will be harmonic functions, two dimensional fluid flow, easy methods for computing (seemingly) hard integrals, Laplace transforms, and Fourier transforms with applications to engineering and physics.
+Among the applications will be harmonic functions, two-dimensional fluid flow, easy methods for computing (seemingly) hard integrals, Laplace transforms, and Fourier transforms with applications to engineering and physics.

 ## Textbook